 See the CMNH website story on this publication here.

-Check out the website for our trip to Rwanda in May of 2013.
-You can see a gallery of images from the trip!
+Check out the following videos for information about preparing for, and a student’s perspective on, our trip to Rwanda in May of 2013.
+You can also see a gallery of images from the trip!

 Julio Rivera wrote a feature article in Etiqueta Negra on systematics, biodiversity, and discovering new species of Mantodea.